gmcn/ulster_residential/wp-content/plugins/wp-cerber/readme.txt

 * Immediately blocks an intruder IP when attempting to log in with non-existent or prohibited username.
 * Restrict user registration or login with a username matching REGEX patterns.
 * [Restrict access to WP REST API with your own role-based security rules](https://wpcerber.com/restrict-access-to-wordpress-rest-api/).
-* Disable WordPress REST API completely.
+* Block access to WordPress REST API completely.
-* Disable XML-RPC (block access to XML-RPC including Pingbacks and Trackbacks).
+* Block access to XML-RPC (block access to XML-RPC including Pingbacks and Trackbacks).
 * Disable feeds (block access to the RSS, Atom and RDF feeds).
 * Restrict access to XML-RPC, REST API and feeds by **White IP Access list** by an IP address or an IP range.
 * [Authorized users only mode](https://wpcerber.com/only-logged-in-wordpress-users/)
 * [Block a user account](https://wpcerber.com/how-to-block-wordpress-user/).
 * Disable automatic redirection to the hidden login page.
 * **Stop user enumeration** (blocks access to author pages and prevents user data leaks via REST API).
-* Proactively **blocks IP subnet class C** for intruder's IP.
+* Proactively **blocks IP subnet class C**.
 * Anti-spam: **reCAPTCHA** to protect WordPress login, register and comment forms.
 * [reCAPTCHA for WooCommerce & WordPress forms](https://wpcerber.com/how-to-setup-recaptcha/).
 * Invisible reCAPTCHA for WordPress comments forms.